prometheus/prometheus/docs/querying/api.md

 Prometheus offers a set of API endpoints to query metadata about series and their labels.

-NOTE: These API endpoints may return additional metadata for series outside of the selected time range, or for series whose samples have been deleted via the deletion API endpoint.
-The exact extent of additionally returned metadata is an implementation detail that may change in the future.
+NOTE: These API endpoints may return metadata for series for which there is no sample within the selected time range, and/or for series whose samples have been marked as deleted via the deletion API endpoint.
+The exact extent of additionally returned series metadata is an implementation detail that may change in the future.

 ### Finding series by label matchers